 of David –

-question goes to the mother, Mary, but according to Jewish custom, the father
+question goes to the mother, Mary.
+According to Jewish custom, the father

 determined the children’s lineage, so her input is irrelevant.
 The only